 For Rod’s team at Coca-Cola, they focus on staying informed about innovators and disruptors in the space, nurturing those relationships, and sometimes taking big bets in the space.
 For example, Nielsen and others have strong market positioning.
 We work to give them space to innovate and do something new.
 Making sure we are current on disruptors, including Slice, Numerator and others, outside of the legacy providers is an important success factor.

-EverString is seeking to displace the legacy vendor approach, with a product built using core capabilities in natural language processing (NLP), machine learning (ML), crawling, and interlacing these features that some might perceive as more fragile technologies, to produce a better quality data asset.
+EverString is seeking to displace the legacy vendor approach, with a product built using core capabilities in natural language processing (NLP) and machine learning (ML), and interlacing these features that some might perceive as more fragile technologies, to produce a better quality data asset.

 The perception has changed over the past 5 years from people thinking that what they’ve bought for 20+ years is as good as it can get.
 But now, teams are realizing there is a better option and we’re seeing a more open-minded audience.
 There’s more possible than ever before with machine learning and deep cleaning of data.